Frequently Asked Questions about Scholarships

 Students who have completed all graduation requirements for their course of study are no longer eligible to receive scholarship funding.

 No. Students are awarded scholarships based on Berklee's entering and continuing scholarship processes.
-Entering students are evaluated by the scholarship committee based on the strength of their admissions application (audition, interview, academics, and/or original compositions).
+Entering students are evaluated based on the strength of their admissions application (audition, interview, academics, and/or original compositions).

-Domestic students should apply for need-based financial aid by submitting the Free Application for Federal Student Aid (FAFSA).
+Domestic students should apply for need-based financial aid by submitting the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
+International students should fill out the CSS Profile.
 In addition, all students should seek financial assistance in the form of scholarships and sponsorships outside of the college.
-Excellent resources for information about these types of funding can be found by contacting local, state, and federal government institutions, by accessing the internet, and by researching this information in a local public library.
+We encourage you to explore other sources of funding, including our list of outside scholarships.